 |Who Should Apply for the National College Match?|

 The QuestBridge National College Match is designed for high school seniors who have shown outstanding academic ability despite facing economic challenges.

-In order to be eligible to apply in 2013, applicants must graduate from high school during or before the spring/summer of 2014 and plan to enroll as a freshman in college in the fall of 2014.
+In order to be eligible to apply for the National College Match in fall 2014, applicants must graduate from high school during or before the spring/summer of 2015 and plan to enroll as a freshman in college in the fall of 2015.

 The QuestBridge National College Match is open to all:

-The following partner colleges will consider undocumented students (students who live in the U.S. and do not have a current visa) for the full College Match scholarship: Brown, Carleton, Grinnell, Pomona, Princeton, Swarthmore, University of Chicago, Vanderbilt, Washington & Lee, Williams, and Yale.
+College Match Requirements: The following partner colleges will consider undocumented students (students who live in the U.S. and do not have a current visa) for the full College Match scholarship: Brown, Carleton, Grinnell, Pomona, Princeton, Swarthmore, University of Chicago, Vanderbilt, Washington & Lee, Williams, and Yale.

 The following partner colleges will consider international students (students attending high school in the U.S. on a valid visa) for the full College Match scholarship: Brown, Carleton, Grinnell, Pomona, Princeton, Swarthmore, University of Chicago, Vanderbilt, Washington & Lee, and Yale.